Akshay-Scalelabs/worldwide-charters-lead-enrichment-tool-161120/DEPLOYMENT.md

 # Deployment Guide - Worldwide Charters Lead Enrichment Tool

+Note: A comprehensive and up-to-date deployment guide is maintained at kavia-docs/deployment-unified-host.md.
+This file provides a concise summary and keeps the original NGINX example for convenience.

 This guide explains how to deploy the frontend app and the secure backend proxy on a custom subdomain.

 Target domain: leads.worldwidecharterint.com